Online slots have come a long way in the last 20 years or so, with many additional components being added to games along the way.

 On the one hand you stand a higher chance of winning the pot, but that pot will be smaller.
-The question then becomes about how much money you think is worth chasing – is a £4 million jackpot going to change your life all that much more than a £500,000 jackpot?
+The question then becomes about how much money you think is worth chasing – is a £4 million jackpot going to have way more of an effect than a £500,000 jackpot?

 Must Pay Jackpots

 A relatively new feature within the jackpot sector of online slots are a band of must-pay games.
 These games are a little different than your big titles in that there is a set timeframe for how often the jackpot will drop.